hepplerj/Dissertation/ch2.dissertation.Heppler.md

 growth, loss of agricultural land, and eventual resistance to growth gives a richer story of urban growth and resistance to growth.

+Historians have begun to confront the history of San Jose and its rapid urbanization, tracing the social and cultural challenges that emerged in the decades after World War II.^[See, specifically, @abbott1995frontier;
+@cavin2012siliconvalley; @matthews2003dreams; @trounstine1982movers.]
+Fewer,
+however, have chronicled the changes to the physical environment that amplified urban problems and exacerbated tensions in the urban-rural fringe.^[Exceptions to this include Pellow and Park; Ted Smith book.
+These accounts have tended to focus on environmental justice and place much of their attention on occupational health, working conditions, and electronic waste.]
+Waterworks, utilities, regrading, freeways, subdivisions, uprooting orchards, even the very choice of where to annex land were more than infrastructural changes; they were the pinnacle of a hybrid landscape that was less predictable and more difficult to control than the one they had altered.

 <!-- Goal: How does San Jose try to reinvent itself as an
 industrial/residential capital, and how does that drive to shift the landscape (agriculture -> industry/housing) affect the